About Experience Speaking Insights Contact

 In July 2026 I'm joining ANZ as its first Chief Data & AI Officer.
 It's a homecoming in more than one sense — to Sydney, to the Australian banking system, and to the work of building something new from the ground up.

-The mandate is clear: build capability, strengthen governance and controls, and accelerate the responsible use of data and AI across the group.
+The mandate is clear: build commercial capability at scale, strengthen governance and controls, and accelerate the responsible use of data and AI across the group for our customers.

 From siloed data to a marketplace